puupee/puupee-api-go/docs/ProfileApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiUpdateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiUpdateProfileRequest struct via the builder pattern

 Name | Type | Description  | Notes